Military coups in Bangladesh: 7 November

-The 7 November 1975 Bangladesh coup d'état was a coup d'état launched by right wing army personnel in collaboration with right-wing politicians from Jatiya Samajtantrik Dal.
+The 7 November 1975 Bangladesh coup d'état was a coup d'état launched by left wing army personnel in collaboration with left-wing politicians from Jatiya Samajtantrik Dal.
 The coup killed Khaled Mosharraf who had removed those involved in the Assassination of Sheikh Mujibur Rahman from power.
-The coup also freed Ziaur Rahman from house arrest and allowed him to eventually seize power and become president.
+Following it, a military junta interim government led by Chief Justice Abu Sadat Mohammad Sayem was formed.